-Capnocytophaga bacteria live in the mouth of people, dogs, and cats and can spread to people through bites, scratches or a close contact with a dog or cat.
+Capnocytophaga bacteria live in the mouth of people, dogs, and cats and can spread to people through bites, scratches or close contact with a dog or cat.
 People that have a weakened immune system are more likely to become sick.

-Staphylococcus Aureus is a type of infection resistant to certain groups of antibiotics.
+Staphylococcus Aureus is a type of infection resistant to specific groups of antibiotics.
 Dogs and other animals can have these bacteria without any symptoms.
 They can cause skin, lung and urinary tract infections in people.
 There are cases in which the bacteria spread to the bloodstream or lungs being very dangerous.